NathanKr/generic-make-http-request/README.md

 <h2>Motivation</h2>
 <p>useFetchData is a custom hook that can fetch data via GET method and validate it.
-It return [data, isLoading, error]</p>
+It return {data, isLoading, error}</p>
 <p>given isLoading we might want to show progress .Given error we might want to show error .So why not do a component for this ? - thats the purpose of this repository</p>

 <h2>Declerative design</h2>